Business Bay: Dubai Creek Extension

 Dubai Creek Extension is a part of the Business Bay development.
 The plan involves the expansion of the current 14 km long Dubai Creek to 26.2 km.
 Dubai Creek will be extended from its original place to Business Bay to the Persian Gulf through Safa Park and Jumeirah.
 The project will be carried out in three phases.
 Completion was scheduled for 2007, but is now expected by the end of 2010.
 Some 10 kilometres of the total 12.2 kilometres of the Dubai Creek extension work has already been completed in Business Bay.

+Hotels in Business Bay

+Business Bay has a wide range of premium hotels to appeal to both business and leisure travelers.
+The main attraction in the area is the famous JW Marriott Marquis Dubai, the 2nd tallest hotel in the world.
+Other well-known hotels include the Steigenberger Hotel, Radisson Blu Hotel Waterfront, Taj Dubai, Doubletree by Hilton Dubai Business Bay, V Hotel Dubai, and Curio Collection by Hilton.

 Transportation

-Business bay is connected to Red Line of Dubai Metro with Burj Khalifa and Dubai Mall station and Business Bay Station, which opened on 25 April 2010, together with most of the remaining stations of Dubai Metro's Red Line.
+Business bay is connected to Red Line of Dubai Metro with Burj Khalifa and Dubai Mall station and Business Bay Station, which opened on 15 October 2010, together with 4 other stations of Dubai Metro's Red Line.

 Planned Buildings

 There will be over 230 towers in the Business Bay district.
 This list has 32 projects, covering 44 individual towers.